Sat0ru2O31/Sat0ru2O31/README.md

 - 👋 Hi, I’m Sat0ru2O31
-- 👀 I’m interested in ...efihjrfkerghodrjgbrgtergfrgvrf
+- 👀 I’m interested in ...efihjrfkerghi
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ..oqiaks
 - 📫 How to reach me satoru)))